 Back to Top

-4. Arise, for this is your duty, and we are with you; take courage, and do it.”
+4.Arise, for this is your duty, and we are with you; be strong, and do it.”

-13. However the people are many, and it is a time of heavy rain and we cannot stand here outside.
-Nor is this a work for one day or for two; for we have greatly sinned in this matter.
+13.However, the people are many, and it is a time of heavy rain, and we cannot stand here outside.
+Nor is this a work for one day or two, for we have greatly transgressed in this matter.

-15. So Jonathan ben-Asahel and Jahzeiah ben-Tikvah were appointed over this, with Meshullam, and Shabbethai the Levite supporting them.
+15. So, Jonathan ben-Asahel and Jahzeiah ben-Tikvah were appointed over this, with Meshullam and Shabbethai the Levite supporting them.

-17. And they finished dealing with all the men who had married foreign women by the first day of the first month.
+17. And they finished with all the men who had married foreign women by the first day of the first month.

 ¶18.
 And there were found some of the sons of the priests who had married foreign women: from the sons of Jeshua ben-Jozadak and his brothers: Maaseiah, and Eliezer, and Jarib, and Gedaliah.